-Newswise — Heart disease is the leading cause of death worldwide.
-In the U.S., it is estimated that someone dies every 34 seconds from cardiovascular disease.
+Newswise — Heart disease is the worldwide.
+In the U.S., it is estimated that someone dies from cardiovascular disease.
 Diagnosis for heart disease remains a challenge, as most methods only provide a snapshot of cardiac function, which may not be representative of overall heart health.
 Improvements in diagnostic technologies could help catch heart disease in earlier stages, potentially preventing numerous deaths.

 Traditional cardiac ultrasound imaging requires physical rotation of the transducer, so that specific cross-sections of the heart can be visualized and evaluated by a clinician.
 This prototype patch, however, has two perpendicular piezoelectric arrays that can be independently controlled.
 This allows a clinician to image multiple standard views of the heart without any intervention or repositioning of the patch.
 Liquid metal electrodes connect the tiny arrays so that each element can be individually manipulated, and a type of silicone fills the interior of the device, which makes the entire patch highly stretchable and mitigates the need for an ultrasound gel.
 Taken together, these design elements allow the patch to maintain close contact with the skin at all times, overcoming the limitations of rigid ultrasound devices.